Fatal1ty/mashumaro/README.md

 assert disconnected_event == ClientDisconnectedEvent(IPv4Address("10.0.0.42"))
 ```

-If we need to associate multiple tags with one variant, we can return
+If we need to associate multiple tags with a single variant, we can return
 a list of tags:

 ```python